cocomaya0802/Project-01/README.md

 More than 8 knots

-Ability to pick up items and change state of game
+Ability to pick up items and change state of game (Line 127)